 Performance runs in Heather Rima Te Wiata's blood.
 Her father was famed actor and opera singer Inia Te Wiata (Ngāti Raukawa), and her mother is actor/singer Beryl Te Wiata (née McMillan).
 Born in London, Rima often found herself living out of a suitcase with her parents — until she landed with a thump in Auckland at age eight, after Inia's death.

-Wary of being seen as stuck-up or a show off — and far from studious — Te Wiata had childhood designs of being a dentist.
+Wary of being seen as stuck-up or a show off — and far from studious — Te Wiata had childhood designs to be a dentist.
 After leaving school, she did a short stint as a dental assistant.
 Performing had already entered the picture: at age 10 she sang in TV presenter Max Cryer's children's choir, and on variety show Happen Inn.
 At 17, she was surprised to win a role as one of the students in The Prime of Miss Jean Brodie, at Auckland's Mercury Theatre.
 "As soon as I completed the part, I knew acting was what I wanted to do forever,' she later said.
 "I felt I'd been missing out."

 The family name likely opened some doors.
 But as she said later, "if you aren't any good you get chucked out, don't you?".
 Te Wiata did two years training at Mercury, then in 1983 graduated from NZ Drama School in Wellington.
 Soon she began a six month tour, singing and acting in Footrot Flats.

 Her screen debut was in 1986, in long-running Australian soap Sons and Daughters.
 Te Wiata was only able to take on the role thanks to the offer of a free airfare from the producers.
 She went on to play the puritanical Janice Reid for two years and over 200 episodes.
 Te Wiata talks about the experience in this video interview.